Polistes versicolor: Worker activity

-The worker activity in the yellow paper wasp is episodic, characterized by pause periods (when all individuals are immobile) and periods of intense activity (most individuals are in motion; wasps are foraging, feeding larvae, and interacting with each other).
+The worker activity in P. versicolor is episodic, characterized by pause periods (when all individuals are immobile) and periods of intense activity (most individuals are in motion; wasps are foraging, feeding larvae, and interacting with each other).
 No single individual (or queen) is responsible for starting and stopping periods of activity or physically stimulating the departure of workers.
 Rather, the organization of working periods seems to be more of a self-organizing, decentralized system in which the workers themselves regulate colony activity.
 This is a more efficient way to satisfy the colony because the colony development and nest maintenance activities can continue even after queen loss.
 Most activity periods are triggered by workers returning from foraging to the nest with material for the colony.
 Foraging activity itself appears to be influenced by the interactions between various members of the colony or direct access of workers to the needs of the colony.
 Some of the mechanisms that can regulate foraging activity include aggression.

 Reproductive suppression

-Either an association of females or one dominant queen often founds the yellow paper wasp nests; reproductive dominance is often established soon after the founding period.
+Either an association of females or one dominant queen often founds P. versicolor nests; reproductive dominance is often established soon after the founding period.
 This reproductive dominance is often characterized by physical aggression of the dominant female(s) directed at the associated females who tend to be sisters.
 Most females who join aggregations have undeveloped ovaries, while most females from foundress associations have well-developed ovaries.
 Since only larger females present with higher ovarian development, size (or something correlated with size) appears to be a limiting factor for attaining queen status in P. versicolor.
-The subordinates can remain potentially fertile and can eventually oviposit, but under extreme dominance conditions, some females reabsorb their oocytes in the nest’s postemergence phase.
+The subordinates can remain potentially fertile and can eventually oviposit, but under extreme dominance conditions, some females reabsorb their oocytes in the nest's postemergence phase.
 While insemination is not restricted necessarily to the larger females, the smaller females are never inseminated.
 In aggregations, 75% of the females are inseminated, whereas in founder associations, 85% of the females are inseminated.
 The queen seeks to discourage reproduction from other females in the nest and thus exerts physical dominance to ensure this.
 However, ovarian diapause is absent in foundress associations.
 This provides the advantage that foundresses are able to start new nests and lay eggs immediately after they leave an aggregation.